 The use of high-definition video lets everyone see who is speaking, making it feel as though everyone is in the same room.
 Moreover, when combined with an in-app moderator, it is easier to oversee the smooth running of the meeting.

-You can control who speaks, broadcasts video, or shares their screen.
-When there’s a speaker, you can mute the other attendees’ mics.
+During remote work with your team or audience, you can control who speaks, broadcasts video, or shares their screen.
+You can mute the other attendees’ mics when there’s a speaker.
 This means the meeting is less disruptive and unlikely to descend into chaos.

 6. Noise Block